 How to Make Honey Lemon Chicken

-Once the chicken has reached an internal temperature of 165 degrees, remove from heat and serve with a garnish of fresh parsley if desired.
+- Once the chicken has reached an internal temperature of 165 degrees F, remove the skillet from the heat.

 More Simple Chicken Recipes